 At WKCTC, we believe no one should miss out on a college education because they think they can't afford it.
 That's why we offer the lowest tuition in the state and various methods of financial assistance to help you cover costs.

-- Work-study: a program where you work (generally at the college) to earn money to help pay for educational expenses.
+- Work-Study: a program where you work (generally at the college) to earn money to help pay for educational expenses.
 Awards are based on your FAFSA.
 Reach out to WestKentucky-FinancialAid@kctcs.edu or 855.469.5282 for more information.

-- Loans: money that is lent to cover expenses, but MUST be repaid with interest.
-Keep in mind that you are responsible for repaying your student loans even if you don't graduate.
+- Student Loans: money that is lent to cover expenses, but MUST be repaid with interest.
+Keep in mind that you are responsible for repaying your student loans, even if you don't graduate.
 Eligible awards are based on your FAFSA.
 Reach out to WestKentucky-FinancialAid@kctcs.edu or 855.469.5282 for more information.

 The first step in applying for financial aid is completing the Free Application for Federal Student Aid, you'll hear it called FAFSA.
 The FAFSA must be completed each year, and changes to the application are coming.

 Now that you've applied for Federal Financial Aid through the FAFSA, it’s not required, but it’s always a good idea to apply for additional scholarships that are offered through WKCTC, the state, and other agencies, and that don't have to be repaid.

 Let's make sure you haven't missed anything.
 For some students additional paperwork is needed.
 It’s important to visit your student self-service account and check your To-Do List to make sure you've got everything taken care of.

 If there is nothing for you to do, you can use that page to review your awards.
 Just remember that if more documents are needed, you won’t be eligible for federal aid until they are turned in and processed.